creativecomputingcookbook/cwp-11ty/src/builds/mona-lisa.md

 #### Sensor Placement

-+ Tilt sensors placed on either side of the frame
++ Tilt sensor on the side of the frame
 + Button placed on bottom of frame
++ Button on the side of the frame

 #### Dance Style